amrueda/paper_2025_sbp_fdec/README.md

 ```bash
 julia --project=./code -e 'include(joinpath("code", "examples", "convergence_var_nodes.jl"))'
 ```

+* The last two tests output the divergence and energy plots:

 * Run the energy and divergence tests to T = 1 for a coarse and a fine resolution:
 ```bash